Stupeflix/stupeflix-sxml-doc/docs/language.rst

 margin-end    optional     ends the audio track with the speficied delay before the end (full duration given by the enclosing node) margin-both   optional     sets both margin.
-This is exclusive of other "margin" attributes volume        optional     arbitrary float, sets the volume (default is 1.0) loop          optional     loop the audio file if set to true
+This is exclusive of other "margin" attributes volume        optional     arbitrary float, sets the volume (default is 1.0) loop          optional     loop the audio file if set to true (only available when using studio theme templates)
 ============= ============ ========================================================================================================

 An audio entry example: